muzzzko/user-manager/Readme.md

 - Producer to send async notifications to kafka
 - Repository to store data in postgres

-We can change postgres to mysql or kafka to rabbitMQ easy and don't change domain logic.
+We can change postgres to mysql or kafka to rabbitMQ easily without changing domain logic.

 #### Domain
 Layer contains services for business logic implementation.
 This layer doesn't depend on infrastructure.